Why We Picked These CPAP Masks and What You Should Consider When Choosing an Ideal Mask for Side Sleeping

 Tips for Finding the Best Fitting CPAP Mask

 - Know How You Breathe: Understanding your breathing style is essential when looking for the best-fitting CPAP mask.
 Some sleep with their mouth open and don’t breathe through the nose, while others breathe through the nose only and don’t breathe through the mouth at all.
 Your breathing patterns will determine whether you need a full face mask, nasal mask, or nasal pillow mask.

 - Use Fitting Guides or Buy a Fit Pack: Every CPAP mask has a printable guide that when compared to your face, indicates what size mask cushion you should buy for that specific mask type.
-Every mask and brand does things differently, so be sure to find the sizing guide specifically for the mask you’re interested in.
+Every mask and brand does things differently, so be sure to find the sizing guide for the mask you’re interested in.
 You should be able to locate the buying guide for each mask on its respective CPAP.com product page near the size selection menu.
-Alternatively, we recommend buying a fit pack each time you’re trying a new mask, as it will include every available cushion size so you can feel the difference between them and choose what’s best for you.
+Alternatively, we recommend buying a fit pack each time you’re trying a new mask because fit packs include every available cushion size so you can feel the difference between them and choose what’s best for you.